Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 ### Setting up the accelerometer

-- To allow the Rasberry pi pico to read the accelerometer outputs, we first soldered pins onto the accelerometer so that we could connect it the the breadboard.
+To allow the Rasberry pi pico to read the accelerometer outputs, we first soldered pins onto the accelerometer so that we could connect it the the breadboard.
 We then attached the pico and accelerometer onto the breadboard and connected them together using jumper wires between the following pins:

  - **2-5V** on accelerometer to **3V3(OUT)** on pico.
  - **SDA** on accelerometer to **I2C1 SDA** on pico.
  - **SCL** on accelerometer to **I2C1 SCL** on pico.
  - **GND** on accelerometer to **GND** on pico.

-Reading the ouput:
+Reading the output:

-- The next step was to be able to read the outputs from the accelerometer.
+The next step was to be able to read the outputs from the accelerometer.
 This was done using an early version of the code main_interim_prototype.mpy and we were able to read the outputs using Thonny.
 It returned values of the x, y and z components of the acceleration as well as the magnitude.
-- In order to plot and visualise the accelerometer outputs we used python in VS Code to read the serial output and create a live plot using the Matplotlib animation function.
+In order to plot and visualise the accelerometer outputs we used python in VS Code to read the serial output and create a live plot using the Matplotlib animation function.
 An example of this plot can be seen in Figure 1 below.

 <img src="assets/plotter_with_magnitude.png" alt="Screenshot of python plotter" width="800"/>

 **Figure 1:** Screenshot of the python script plotting the x, y, z components from the accelerometer as well as the magnitude (measured in 'g').
 The scale at the bottom shows the last 200 readings (i.e. 2 seconds).

-- Next we attempted to remove the gravitational component of the reading on the accelerometer by using the inbuilt gyros.
+Next we attempted to remove the gravitational component of the reading on the accelerometer by using the inbuilt gyros.
 We tried various filters and algorithms but were unable to find a simple enough solution, and so to avoid wasting time we decided simply to assume the sensor always remains vertical, and remove a value of 1g from the z output.

 ### Performing testing